luyadev/luya/docs/guide/ngrest-api.md

 }
 ```

-The apis entry would be
+The APIs entry would be

 ```php
 public $apis = [